 4. Make the filling: Sift confectioner' sugar into a medium bowl; set aside.
 In the bowl of an electric mixer fitted with the paddle attachment, beat butter until smooth.
 Add cream cheese and beat until well combined.
 Add confectioners' sugar and vanilla, beat just until smooth.
 (Filling can be made up to a day in advance.
 Cover and refrigerate; let stand at room temperature to soften before using.)

 5. Assemble the whoopie pies: Line a baking sheet with parchment paper and set aside.
 Transfer filling to a disposable pastry bag and snip the end.
 When cookies have cooled completely, pipe a large dollop of filling on the flat side of half of the cookies.
 Sandwich with remaining cookies, pressing down slightly so that the filling spreads to the edge of the cookies.
-Transfer to prepared baking sheet and cover with plastic wrap.
+Use a ziplock bag with a tiny corner cut off to pipe on melted chocolate in the shape of Jack-o'-Lantern faces.
+Allow these to harden (stick them in the fridge for a bit to speed it up).
+Transfer sandwiched and decorated cookies to a prepared baking sheet and cover with plastic wrap.
 Refrigerate cookies at least 30 minutes before serving and up to 3 days.